beginning of content

 Treatment for urinary tract infections (UTIs)

-If you are not pregnant and are aged 18 - 65, you can now access advice and treatment for uncomplicated urinary tract infections from your local pharmacist.
+If you are not pregnant and are aged between 18 and 65, you can get advice and treatment for uncomplicated urinary tract infections from your local pharmacist in most parts of Australia.

 Your pharmacist will ask about your symptoms and health history.
 If they decide that you need treatment, they can supply antibiotics without a prescription.
 They may refer you to your GP if necessary.